Career Timeline of Russell Wilson: Major Achievements and Milestones

 In September 2018, Russell Wilson was announced as the next athlete to appear on the cover of the Wheaties cereal box.

-April 16, 2019: Russell Wilson signs contract extension with Seahawks
+April 16, 2019: Wilson signs contract extension with Seahawks

-On April 16, 2019, Russell Wilson signed a four-year, $140 million contract extension to remain with the Seattle Seahawks through the 2023 season, making him the highest paid player in the NFL at the time.
+On April 16, 2019, Russell Wilson signed a four-year, $140 million contract extension with the Seattle Seahawks, making him the highest paid player in the NFL at that time.
+The contract kept him with the Seahawks through the 2023 season.

 August 2019: Seattle Sounders FC Ownership

-In August 2019, Russell Wilson and Ciara joined the ownership group of Seattle Sounders FC.
-The Sounders later won the 2019 MLS Cup, crediting Wilson as part owner.
+In August 2019, Russell Wilson and Ciara joined the ownership group of Seattle Sounders FC, a Major League Soccer club.
+The Sounders won the 2019 MLS Cup, giving Wilson an MLS Cup to his name as part owner.

-In 2019, Russell Wilson was named to the Pro Bowl for the sixth time, replacing Aaron Rodgers.
-He was ranked 25th by his fellow players on the NFL Top 100 Players of 2019.
+In 2019, Russell Wilson was named to the Pro Bowl for the sixth time in his career, replacing Aaron Rodgers.

 January 2020: Chairman of NFL FLAG

-In January 2020, Russell Wilson was appointed Chairman of NFL FLAG, focusing on expanding the league domestically and internationally.
-He also struck a first look deal with Amazon Studios.
+In January 2020, Russell Wilson was named Chairman of NFL FLAG, focusing on strengthening the league domestically and expanding it internationally.
+He also worked with flag football organizations in China, Brazil, Canada, and the United Kingdom.
+Around the same time, Wilson and Ciara struck a first look deal with Amazon Studios.

 March 2020: COVID-19 Meal Donation